-This policy allocates three sites for housing and business development at Slade End, the combination of which is intended to recreate one of the earliest parts of the village at Slade End Green; one of the original nucleus of settlements in the village.
+5.21 This policy allocates three sites for housing and business development at Slade End, the combination of which is intended to recreate one of the earliest parts of the village at Slade End Green; one of the original nucleus of settlements in the village.
 The Green formed a small medieval hamlet distinct from the rest of the village known as Bishop's Sotwell or East Brightwell.
 The hamlet was focused on the manor house and farm with a number of small cottages (most now lost and replaced by more modern developments or left undeveloped).
 The site is in three separate ownerships and the intention of the policy is to bring these together under one holistic vision.

-The vision for the land is to bring back the idea of Slade End Green by designing any development around a central area located on Green Lane.
+5.22 The vision for the land is to bring back the idea of Slade End Green by designing any development around a central area located on Green Lane.
 To realise that vision in practice requires the policy to be implemented either through a single planning application covering all three sites or the prior agreement of a masterplan to which subsequent planning applications will adhere.
 The sites are in different land ownerships, so the policy does not make for unreasonable requirements in terms of legal agreements or land value equalization.
-It also acknowledges that it may take some time for all the proposals to come forward.
+It also acknowledges that it may take some time for all the proposals to come forward, but the Parish Council has secured the agreement of all three landowners that this approach meets with their expectations for their individual sites.
+The masterplan process will be co-ordinated by the Parish Council Neighbourhood Plan in due course.

-The development will need to respect the setting of the nearby listed buildings and to preserve or enhance the conservation area.
+5.23 The development will need to respect the setting of the nearby listed buildings and to preserve or enhance the conservation area.
 This may best be achieved by buildings of a more traditional appearance and form.

 The land includes a former farm belonging to Slade End House.
 It now comprises two 18th century barns used for domestic storage associated with Slade End House and two large blocks of 20th century pig and turkey sheds used for storage and workshops.
-A strip of land between the redundant farm yard and Green Lane includes scrub and several derelict cottages and former scout hut.
+A strip of land between the redundant farm yard and Green Lane includes scrub and two derelict cottages.
 On the opposite side of Green Lane is a former nursery site now derelict and overgrown with scrub and a third small triangular plot of land that includes some utility service buildings.